Marie Jayasekera

 My research is on free will and human agency in the early modern period.
 I am interested in how thinkers conceive of the will, activity, and freedom, and the general move in the period away from traditional conceptions of the will as the locus of freedom and agency.
 My work also investigates how God, the natural order, our own emotional and deliberative processes, and sociocultural factors are understood to be threats to human freedom or constraints on the exercise of human agency.
 I seek to understand thinkers' views within their intellectual contexts and in relation to current-day views.

-Another current research project explores how thinkers in the modern period conceive of "custom."
+A second current research project explores a relatively underexplored but significant conception of "custom" in the modern period.
 The conception of custom as a useful associative psychological mechanism, which Hume deems "the great guide to human life," is well-known.
 But there is another sense of 'custom' widespread in the period, used to refer to the implicit and explicit beliefs and behaviors widely accepted and practiced by a particular group of period (more commonly rendered 'customs' today).
 I explore how philosophers in the modern period broadly (Astell, Poulain, and Mill) conceive of custom in this latter sense as a potential threat to human agency.

 Publications